HDFGroup/PyHexad/docs/installation.rst

 Installation
 ============

-Generally, the installation is a two step process:
+Currently, the installation is a two step process:

 1. Verify that all the prerequisites are installed.
 2. Install the |product| Python module.

-At the moment, the entire process is automated only for `Enthought Canopy <https://enthought.com/products/canopy/>`_.
+The entire procedure is automated only for
+`Enthought Canopy <https://enthought.com/products/canopy/>`_.
 If you are one of the lucky Canopy users you can skip the remainder of this chapter.
-For all other Python installations, please continue reading the remainder of this chapter.
+For all other Python installations, take a deep breath and continue reading the remainder of this chapter!

 .. _sec-prerequisites: